Dilranjankumar/DilranjanKumar/README.md

 <h2 align="left">Hi 👋!
-My name is Dilranjan. and I'm a Data Analyst, from Bihar.</h2>
+My name is Dilranjan. and I'm a Automation Developer,Python Developer, from Bihar.</h2>

 ###